02.09.22 | Wellness and Missions

 Develop a method to track attendance at in-person worship and other gatherings.
 This is especially important in case someone develops COVID-19 so that you might notify those who have been exposed.(BWC Guidelines for Re-entering Well, p.
 3)

-Church leaders must keep track of every person attending in-person worship or other meetings.
+Until further notice, church leaders must keep track of every person attending in-person worship or other meetings.
 This practice facilitates the process whereby individuals at a particular gathering may be notified of potential exposure if anyone present later tests positive for the virus that causes COVID-19.
-It is also a good practice for staying in better relationship with people so you can follow-up with people you haven’t seen in several consecutive weeks.
+It is also a good practice for follow-up and staying in relationships with people you haven’t seen in several consecutive weeks.

-Research the best methods available (whether electronic or by-hand) to record attendance and contact information when people begin to gather in Phases 2 and/or 3.
+- Research the best methods to record attendance and contact information.
 Here are some examples:

-Attendance monitors will be stationed near the entrance(s).
-It is essential to maintain social distancing.
+- Attendance monitors will be stationed by the entrance(s).
+It is essential to maintain physical distancing in either location.